Vindair/CP317-W2018-G3/documents/Subby-Design.md

 # 3. Design Considerations
 ## 3.1.
 Assumptions and Dependencies
-* Users will have basic knowledge of how to use a computer, more specifically webiste navigation
+* Users will have basic knowledge of how to use a computer, more specifically website navigation
 * Users will have a university or college email to register
 * Google Maps API will be available for use

 ## 3.2.
 End-user Characteristics
-* The ability for administrators to fix, update and maintain the website
+* The ability for administrators to fix various bugs that arise, provide updates for the website when appropriate and maintain the website for years to come
 * Users have the ability to filter their searches based on their needs
 * Users are able to view available sublets on a map
 * Users can post their rooms for rent in addition to posting "wanted" ads